marcusbotacin/BranchMonitoringProject/README.md

 * **Debugger**: A debugger built upon BranchMonitor framework.
 * **Utils**: General utils for binary analysis using BranchMonitor.
 * **PIN.Branch.Monitor**: A DBT-Based branch monitor implementation, used for comparative purposes.
+* **RetMonitor**: PEBS and LBR support, for additional research purposes.

 ### Versions

-Currently, the *BranchMonitor* driver is available on two versions.
+Currently, the *BranchMonitor* driver is available on two (in fact, many) versions.
 The first is implemented using an NMI callback to handle interrupts whereas the second is implemented by hooking the performance handler to do so.

 ### Dependencies